MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/provisioning/Get-TrustedProvisioningCertificate.md

 ## DESCRIPTION
 Lists all installed trusted provisioning certificates; use this cmdlet to get the certificate thumbprint to use with the `Uninstall-TrustedProvisioningCertificate` cmdlet.

+The **Get-TrustedProvisioningCertificate** cmdlet is supported on Windows 11 client operating system only.

 ## EXAMPLES

 ### Example 1: List installed trusted provisioning certificates